anergictcell/atg/README.md

 # ATG
-_ATG_ is a library to handle and convert different data formats used in Genomics and Transcriptomics.
+_ATG_ is a library and standalone CLI tool to handle and convert different data formats used in Genomics and Transcriptomics.
 The library provides convenient APIs to parse GTF and RefGene data and work with the resulting transcripts for all kind of downstream analyses.

-The binary can be used to convert GTF into RefGene data and vice versa.
+The binary can be used to convert between GTF and RefGene data, generate bed files for transcripts or generate the nucleotide sequence as Fasta.

-The main purpose is actually just that - convert a GTF file into a RefGene file.
+The main purpose is actually just that - convert between GTF and RefGene file formats.
 Surprsingly, there are not many tools to do this properly.
-Even _atg_ does not handle all edge cases of GTF - but I tried to handle as much as possible.
-In addition, transcripts can also be written in bed format as well.
+Even _atg_ does not handle all edge cases of GTF - but I tried to handle as many as possible.
+In addition, transcripts can also be written in bed format or as fasta.

 The project started only because I wanted to learn Rust.
 You will see that some sections have really bad code, others will have some better and more improved code.
 Overall, I'm still very new to Rust and I'm sure I fell for many traps and use lots of unidiomatic code.
 I'm happy for any feedback and improvement suggestions.